-Gama was first noticed at the age of ten when he entered a strongman competition.
-It included many exhausting exercises, including Hindu squats, held in Jodhpur .
+The "Great" Gama was born in Amritsar, British India in 1882 in a Kashmiri Muslim family.
+He was born to the renowned wrestler Muhammad Aziz.
+At the age of 5 years when his father died Gama was taken care of by his maternal uncle Eida who died in 1960.
+Gama pehlwan was first noticed at the age of ten when he entered a strongman competition, which was held in Jodhpur.
+It included many exhausting exercises, including Hindu squats.
 The contest was attended by more than four hundred wrestlers and young Gama was among the last remaining fifteen wrestlers.
-At that point the Maharaja of Jodhpur announced Gama as the winner due to his remarkable show of enormous stamina and dedication among the many matured wrestlers.
-Maharaja Bhawani Singh, the ruler of Datia, a princely state of Madhya Pradesh during the British Raj patronized the young wrestler and his brother Imam Bukhsh.
-After partition of British India, Gama move to Pakistan in 1947. he died in Lahore,Pakistan on 22nd of May 1960.
+At that point the Maharaja of Jodhpur announced Gama as the winner due to his remarkable show of enormous stamina and dedication among all the wrestlers.
+Maharaja Bhawani Singh, the ruler of Datia, a princely state of Madhya Pradesh during the British Raj, patronized the young wrestler and his brother Imam Bukhsh.

-At the age of 19 when he challenged, then Wrestling Champion of India Raheem Baksh Sultani Wala, fame came to Gama.
+Gama pehlwan got the fame in actual sense at the age of 19 years when he challenged the then Wrestling Champion of India Raheem Baksh Sultani Wala.
 The contest with Raheem was the turning point in Gama's career.
-He was awarded the Indian version of the World Heavyweight title on October 15, 1910.
+He was awarded with the Indian version of the World Heavyweight title on October 15, 1910.
 For the contest he sailed to England to compete with the western wrestlers.
 The American Benjamin Roller was the first professional wrestler to take his challenge.
 Stanislaus Zbyszko was the next to accept Gama's challenge.
 Within a minute, Zbyszko was taken down and remained 2 hours and 35 minutes in the position.
-They were set to face each other again and Zbyszko failed to show up and Gama was announced the winner by default.
+They were set to face each other again and Zbyszko failed to show up and Gama pehlwan was announced the winner by default.
 He was awarded the John Bull Belt.
 To this date he is the only wrestler in history who remained undefeated his whole life.

 In the video game Shadow Hearts: Covenant, Gama appears as the mentor of Joachim Valentine, one of the characters who joins the player's party.
-In the Street Fighter EX series, Darun Misteris obviously based on Gama.
+In the Street Fighter EX series game, the character Darun Mister is also based on Gama pehlwan.
 The name Gama continues to appear in Bollywood and Indian television serials as a symbol of strength, often used humorously.
 Pro wrestler Gadowar Singh Sahota used the stage name of Great Gama during his pro wrestling career.